-- 62. Options and Impacts: The "international norms" of 2010 may be different or have evolved from the international norms of 2000.
+- 66. Options and Impacts: The "international norms" of 2010 may be different or have evolved from the international norms of 2000.
 The WG does not believe that the ad hoc nature of expanding the geographic regions structure beyond the Board to other structures and communities over the past decade warrants abandoning the flexible application approach.
-In fact, that approach seems to have been effective in many instances and could be argued to reflect the evolution of "international norms" over time. - 63.
+In fact, that approach seems to have been effective in many instances and could be argued to reflect the evolution of "international norms" over time. - 67.
 The expanded application of the geographic regions framework in this manner must either be formally acknowledged and embraced by the community or abandoned as inconsistent with the original intent of the Board.
-Similarly, if the organization has de facto determined over the past decade that the UNSD classifications are no longer appropriate or applicable on a consistent basis then that needs to be formally acknowledged and the flexible approach that has been adopted on a case-by-case basis over the past decade must itself be specifically affirmed. - 64.
-The impact of affirming the ad hoc process that has occurred over the last decade would be minimal on all the communities who are currently subject to those individual ad hoc standards.
-If this approach were affirmed then those individual communities could assess the application of international norms on their own communities in the various unique ways that they are impacted by them. - 65.
-Alternatively, abandoning the ad hoc approach and returning to a consistent organizational process does not need to be groundbreaking.
-Adoption of such an approach would require re-evaluation of the USND classifications for their applicability to ICANN in 2010.
+Intentional or not, by its very actions ICANN appears to have determined over the past decade that the UNSD classifications are no longer appropriate or applicable on a consistent basis.
+That fact needs to be acknowledged and the flexible approach that has been adopted on a case-by-case basis over the past decade must itself be affirmed. - 68.
+The impact of affirming the community-by-community evolution that has occurred over the last decade would likely be minimal on all the communities who are currently subject to those individual standards.
+If this approach were affirmed, then those individual communities could assess the application of international norms on their own communities in the various unique ways that they are impacted by them. - 69.
+Alternatively, abandoning the community-by-community approach and returning to a consistent organizational process does not need to be groundbreaking.
+But adoption of such an approach would require re-evaluation of the USND classifications for their applicability to ICANN in 2010.
 If they were found wanting, then alternative categorization or classification models could be investigated and considered.